BryantLJ/CudaVisionSysDeploy/README.md

 Computer Vision Center and Computer Architecture Department, Universitat Autonoma de Barcelona

 ### How to compile it
-You will need to modify the Makefile in order to add your local library setting, instructions on the Makefile.
+Add your own library paths to the Makefile (instruction in the Makefile)
 ```
 cd into_repository_path
 make all